-'''

-sig STATUS {}

-one sig eaFrom, eaTo, epr, epv, epa extends STATUS {}
+sig STATUS {} one sig eaFrom, eaTo, epr, epv, epa extends STATUS {} then eaFrom could have been equal to one of the others.

-'''

 Not only does the extends construct define the signatures to be included in STATUS, but it also ensures that they will be disjoint one to the other.
 More precisely, any two signatures which extend the same signature are necessarily disjoint.
 That is, if we had defined the statuses as follows :